Biomedical Engineering (B.S.)

-The program's objectives are to prepare graduates who, in two-three years after graduation, will be able to:
+The program's objectives are to prepare graduates who, within a few years of graduation, will be able to:

-- Utilize engineering, mathematical, and biomedical tools to solve biomedical engineering problems and design biomedical engineering systems;
+- Advance tools to solve biomedical engineering problems and design biomedical engineering systems.

 The B.S.B.M.E. program is coordinated by the Undergraduate Program Chairperson with the assistance of the Departmental academic advisor.
 These individuals are available to support students in selecting courses, identifying research and internship opportunities, and discussing plans for after graduation.
 Students are encouraged to join and actively participate in the campus chapter of the Biomedical Engineering Society (BMES) for networking and professional development opportunities.

 Students qualifying for admission to the College of Engineering must select the B.S.B.M.E. program in the online application.
 The applicant must provide supporting documentation as instructed.
 Due to the challenging nature of biomedical engineering, the undergraduate program is highly selective and admits students who have a demonstrated ability in math and science.
 In addition, the program is structured as a cohort-based program.
 Therefore, admission by transfer students requires completion of a minimum set of prerequisite courses.
 First year students are accepted for the fall semester only.
 Students wishing to join the program in the second year are accepted for the spring/summer semester in order to complete some required coursework before joining their cohort in the fall.

-Freshman Admission: Students wishing to enter the program immediately following high school must have a minimum math/science g.p.a. of 3.5 and a minimum Math ACT score of 29.
+Freshman Admission: Students wishing to enter the program immediately following high school are expected to have a minimum math/science g.p.a. of 3.5 and a minimum Math ACT/SAT score of 29/670.
 Students who have completed college-level coursework through dual enrollment programs will still be considered as freshmen.
 For full consideration for fall admission, including all scholarship opportunities, students should apply to the University and the Biomedical Engineering Program by December 1.
 Following admission, students must confirm placement into at least Calculus I (MAT 2010) and General Chemistry + lab (CHM 1225+CHM 1230) through either testing (ACT/SAT, AP, Placement Exams) or transfer credit.
 Admitted students who do not meet these criteria will have their admission deferred.